 When we are dealing with electricity it is imperative to keep it dry.
 Letting your VFD control panel get wet is the fastest way to destroy it.
 Take the time to select the right enclosure rating (NEMA 1, NEMA 3R, NEMA 4X, NEMA 12 and so on) to ensure that the control panel will keep its contents dry and is appropriate for the environment.

 Simple check-ups and maintenance

 When maintaining your VFD control panel there are only a few things to consider.
-All of them are easy and simple, yet every year we still see VFD control panels that need expensive repairs because simple and inexpensive maintenance was ignored.
+All of them are straightforward, yet every year we still see VFD control panels that need expensive repairs because simple and inexpensive maintenance was ignored.